 Generally, a single copy of each title is acquired unless factors such as patron accessibility or course use substantiate the acquisition of multiple copies.

 Continuing resources, which come in many formats, make up a predominant percentage of our materials spending and are integral instruction and research tools.
-It is therefore essential that collection development of continuing resources reflects academic priorities already established at the campus level and in this collection development policy.
+It is therefore essential that collection development of continuing resources reflects academic priorities already established at the campus level and in these collection development guidelines.
 The Libraries are committed to providing all electronic resources essential to instruction and research, to the extent the budget allows.

 General Selection Criteria